-OEM Parts, After Market Parts, Used Parts
+OEM Parts, After Market Parts, and Used Parts

 The answer to the question can vary depending on which insurance company you are insured by, what type of coverage you’ve purchased, and how your policy is set up.
-Take a look at the different types of car parts available and why body shops and insurance companies like them or not.
+Take a look at the different kinds of car parts available and why body shops and insurance companies like them or not.

 Original Equipment Manufacturer (OEM) parts are exactly what they sound like: they are original pieces of equipment made by your car's manufacturer.
-OEM parts are brand-new, never used before parts which go directly with your vehicle.
+OEM parts are brand-new, never used before parts which go directly to your vehicle.
 They are often more expensive than other options and can sometimes take longer to get ahold of because they must be ordered from a single manufacturer; lots of body shops do not keep tons of OEM parts on hand and will have to order the parts before making repairs.

 What the Body Shop Thinks About OEM Parts

-Shops also make a bigger profit on OEM parts versus other types of parts.
-Easier repairs plus more money make OEM parts a no brainer for body shops to sell.
+Shops also make a more significant profit on OEM parts versus other types of parts.
+Easier repairs plus more money make OEM parts a no-brainer for body shops to sell.

-Insurance companies on the other hand usually only pay the cost of OEM parts if no other parts are available.
+Insurance companies, on the other hand, usually only pay the cost of OEM parts if no other parts are available.
 Or, if you have requested an OEM endorsement which you pay extra for on your policy.

 If aftermarket parts were never used, the high cost of OEM parts would send insurance rates soaring.
 Most of us feel we already pay more than enough for our insurance coverage, so aftermarket parts are a godsend.
-Standard insurance coverage typically covers after-market parts and not OEM parts.
+Standard insurance coverage typically covers aftermarket parts and not OEM parts.

 Used parts are just that: used.
-Let’s not mince words: they come from the junk yard.
+Let’s not mince words: they come from the junkyard.
 Lots of vehicles get discarded every day for various reasons.
-Anything from a car accident to engine trouble to age can all be reasons for a vehicle to make its way to the junk yard.
-Most of the time lots of parts are still good on a discarded vehicle.
+Anything from a car accident engine trouble to age can all be cause for a car to make its way to the junkyard.
+Most of the time, lots of parts are still good on a discarded vehicle.
 Those parts can be resold individually to repair other vehicles.
 The great thing about used parts is they are usually OEM parts that have been used.

 What the Body Shop and Insurance Company Think About Used Parts

-They fit great and can be made to look and work good as new.
-Used parts are cheaper than OEM parts so insurance companies can save some money.
-Sometimes the parts needed can be hard to find so they are not always an option.
-The ability to recycle something sitting in the junk yard is also a perk to used parts.
+They fit great and can be made to look and work as well as new.
+Used parts are cheaper than OEM parts so that insurance companies can save some money.
+However, sometimes the parts needed can be hard to find, so they are not always an option.
+The ability to recycle something sitting in the junkyard is also a perk of used parts.

-More than likely, your vehicle will be repaired with used or after-market parts in an insurance claim.
+More than likely, your vehicle will be repaired with used or aftermarket parts in an insurance claim.
 It is very common among most insurance carriers.
-If used or after-market parts are a problem for you, request OEM parts ahead of an auto claim-- know that you will have to pay extra.
+If used or aftermarket parts are a problem for you, request OEM parts ahead of an auto claim-- know that you will have to pay extra.
 Talk to your insurance agent about an OEM parts endorsement.
 If one is not available, check around for different insurance companies to see if it is a possibility for your vehicle.